List of SANFL premiers: Reserves premiership

 Reserve grade premierships are contested between the existing SANFL clubs, with the exception of Adelaide, who have elected not to field a team in the SANFL Reserves, and Port Adelaide, who shut down its reserves team in 2018.

+From 1877 SAFA teams also had second twenty teams.
+In some years the Association had an official programme for the second twenties.